-Volkswagen Group, via its 50% stake in the joint venture Global Mobility Holding
+Volkswagen group, via its 50% stake in the joint venture global mobility holding

-The Volkswagen Group with its headquarters in Wolfsburg, Germany is one of the world's leading automobile manufacturers and the largest carmaker in Europe.
-Volkswagen Group is made up of twelve brands from seven European countries: Volkswagen, Audi, SEAT, SKODA, Bentley, Bugatti, Lamborghini, Porsche, Ducati, Volkswagen Commercial Vehicles, Scania and MAN.
-The Volkswagen Group operates 100 production plants in eighteen European countries and a further nine countries in the Americas, Asia and Africa.
+The Volkswagen Group with its headquarters in Wolfsburg is one of the world's leading automobile manufacturers and the largest carmaker in Europe.
+The group is made up of 12 brands from seven European countries: Volkswagen, Audi, SEAT, ŠKODA, Bentley, Bugatti, Lamborghini, Porsche, Ducati, Volkswagen Commercial Vehicles, Scania and MAN.
+The Volkswagen Group operates 119 production plants in 20 European countries and a further 11 countries in the Americas, Asia and Africa.